yodous/bike-shop-spring/README.md

 java -jar target/*.jar
   ```

+TODO ML: this is not sufficient; You are still trying to use postgresql in your code and You will have issues if You follow Your guide

 ### maven plugin

 Or you can run it from Maven directly using the Spring Boot Maven plugin